Everything you need to know before visiting The Tank Museum!

 Can I get inside a tank?

 Yes!
-We have a daily free tour where you can get inside a Chieftain Main Battle Tank, and you can walk through our massive Mark IX First World War tank.
+You can walk through our massive Mark IX First World War tank.

 What is there for kids to do?

-Alongside our indoor soft play area and external play area, there is lots for children to do at The Tank Museum.
-Take part in Major Teddington’s trail to absorb them in teasers and puzzles around the Museum.
+Alongside our indoor soft play area (open 10-4) and external play area, there is lots for children to do at The Tank Museum.
+Take part in Commander Basil’s trail to absorb them in teasers and puzzles around the Museum.
 Our newer exhibitions have been designed with younger visitor in mind and include hands-on interactives, dressing up, video games and more.
 During school holidays, there are a range of family activities and crafts to enjoy – check the What’s On Board on arrival.

 What if I’m not interested in tanks?